LeeDoor/game_webserver/docs/http_api.md

 _/api/game/enqueue_

 #### **function description**
-to start a game, you need to add yourself to the queue. you will be added to queue to search for an opponent by this api function execution. #TODO what is going to be when opponent found
+to start a game, you need to add yourself to the queue. you will be added to queue to search for an opponent by this api function execution. call wait_for_opponent immediately after that.

 #### **request body example**
 body must be empty